-7. Have your metabolism function investigated

-Its all well and good to assume a poor functioning metabolism and certainly if you suspect yours could be improved, you may not know where to start.
-It is very common for there to be one or more factors at play which could inhibit the performance of your metabolism.
-We would encourage as first steps to have a thorough assessment by your GP, seek some pathology information and of course reach of your professional dietary support and advice.
+Its all well and good to assume a poorly functioning metabolism and certainly if you suspect yours could be improved, you may not know where to start.
+It is very common for there to be one or more factors at play that could inhibit the performance of your metabolism.
+We would encourage as first steps to have a thorough assessment by your GP, seek some pathology information, and of course reach of your professional dietary support and advice.
 You may even consider a metabolic function assessment.

-The page now reads: